 Many Greek city-states were situated on the coast, or on a small island.
-The city itself would often be located some distance inland, centred on a hill where the acropolis was built for defence.
-On the seashore would be a harbour, consisting of wooden quays for loading and unloading ships, and beaches were the ships could be drawn up onto dry land for repair.
+The city itself would often be located some distance inland, centered on a hill where the acropolis was built for defense.
+On the seashore would be a harbor, consisting of wooden quays for loading and unloading ships, and beaches were the ships could be drawn up onto dry land for repair.
 In many cases there would also be ship-sheds, where the city’s war galleys were housed when not in use.

 Like all pre-modern societies, the Greeks were primarily an agricultural people.
 They practiced the agriculture of the ancient Mediterranean region. involving the cultivation of grains, vines and olives, and the keeping of sheep, goat and cattle.

 Farms were very small – mere plots of land of a few acres.
 Aristocrats and other landowners would own larger farms, worked by slaves; but an estate of 100 acres was considered large.

 This vase depicts harvesting olives, a major crop in ancient Greece

 The main challenge facing Greek farmers was that there was too little good farming land in Greece and the Aegean.
 This forced them to take to sea-borne trade on a scale unmatched by most other ancient peoples.
 However, land shortages continued to be a problem throughout the ancient times.
 They were a source of the social tensions between rich and poor which led, in Athens, to the rise of democracy, and in several other cities, to violent clashes between the different classes.